jaleroux/Bitcoin-Price-Prediction/README.md

 # Bitcoin Hourly Price Movement Prediction
 A short foray into world of Bitcoin price predictions.

-Here is an overview of my solution to the Glassnode Crypto Challenge.
+Here is an overview of my work.

 The solution contains a script file that executes the stages in data preparation, some feature engineering and finally a little model head-to-head.
 Additionally, there is the application/deployment of the model which is a basic api output of the current price-direction prediction.
 This is in the /glassnode_demo folder also containerised in docker hub.